U.S. judge rejects Google email scanning settlement

 Koh distinguished the settlement from a similar accord with Yahoo Inc that she said required more disclosures.

-Michael Sobol, a partner at Lieff Cabraser Heimann & Bernstein representing the plaintiffs, in an interview said, "we will press on with the litigation, while exploring opportunities for a resolution consistent with the court's decision."
-He said this could include an end to the challenged scanning.
+Michael Sobol, a partner at Lieff Cabraser Heimann & Bernstein representing the plaintiffs, did not immediately respond on Thursday to requests for comment.

 The named plaintiffs, Daniel Matera of New York and Susan Rashkis of San Francisco, had accused Google of violating the federal Electronic Communications Privacy Act and California Invasion of Privacy Act through its scanning practices.